yannikmadeheim-del/pyFBS-nonlinear/docs/examples/07_coupling.rst

 LM-FBS Coupling
 ***************
-First the compatibility and the equiliubrium condition has to be defined through the signed Boolean matrices.
-For this example the 6 VP DoFs at the interface are coupled.
+First the compatibility and the equilibrium conditions has to be defined through the signed Boolean matrices ``Bu`` and ``Bf``.
+Make sure that the correct DoFs are selected for the coupling.
+In the following example the 6 virtual/generalized DoFs at the interface are matched.

 .. code-block:: python